 rights issues, problems, challenges and policies, and to facilitate the

 As a member of the Consortium of Arts and Humanities South East (CHASE)

 the Arts and Humanities Research Council (AHRC).

-housed at the Human Rights Centre, has funded doctoral studentships available across the
+Project, housed at the Human Rights Centre, has a funded doctoral studentship